The systole of random hyperbolic 3-manifolds: Introduction

 \subsection{Acknowledgements}

 I would like to thank first my PhD advisor Bram Petri, for his help and time spent discussing all the details of this article.
-I would also like to thank my lab colleagues Pietro Mesquita Piccione and Luis Cardoso for very useful discussions.
+I would also like to thank the anonymous referee for very helpful comments.
+Finally, I want to thank my lab colleagues Pietro Mesquita Piccione and Luis Cardoso for very useful discussions.